ShayHill/vim9-scratchterm/README.md

 :ScratchTerm            Open a terminal in Vim.
 The only difference between a
-                        terminal opened with `:ScratchTerm` and a terminal opened with `:term` is that the "scratch" terminal is marked with a buffer-local variable "scratch_term".
+                        terminal opened with `:ScratchTerm` and a terminal opened with `:term` is that the "scratch" terminal is marked with a buffer-local variable "vim9-scratchterm".
 ```

 ### ScratchTermUnfocused

 ```
                                                 *ScratchTermUnfocused*
-:ScratchTermUnocused    Open a scratch terminal but keep focus in the current
+:ScratchTermUnfocused   Open a scratch terminal but keep focus in the current
                         window.
 ```